technexion-android/cookers/README.md

 NOTE: IMX8 with 4GB DDR memory products is better for virtualization apps running.

-Linux OS: Termux()
+Linux OS: Termux

 It's very popular because it does support apt-get commands and source list, the users can develop linux applications on Android easily especially IoT apps.
 But note that it need a very high sytem permission, so the selinux need be disabled before run it, the users can choose disable it on bootargs of SDK or runtime level:

-    Add this LINE to bootargs:
+    Add this line to bootargs:
     androidboot.selinux=permissive

     or issue a command on runtime level:
     # setenforce 0

 Android OS: VMOS

 It's a very modular technology, it's a virtual machine based rooted Android 5.1 OS on our runtime Android Pie, if the users has earlier developed apps and don't want to spend effort to upgrade, it's a very good choice because you don't need change any permission on your host Pie.